shopware5/devdocs/source/developers-guide/event-guide/index.md

 so it is available for any request. `Enlight_Controller_Action_PreDispatch_MODULE` does contain the module name, e.g. `frontend`, `backend`, `widgets` or `api`.
 It can be used to only subscribe to the PreDispatch event of a certain module.
-Finally `Enlight_Controller_Action_PreDispatch_MODULE_CONTROLLER` will contain the module name as well as the controller name, e.g. `Enlight_Controller_Action_PreDispatch_Backend_Article` - it can be used to subscribe to a specific controller in a specific module.
+Finally `Enlight_Controller_Action_PreDispatch_MODULE_CONTROLLER` will contain the module name as well as the controller name, e.g. `Enlight_Controller_Action_PreDispatch_Frontend_Checkout` - it can be used to subscribe to a specific controller in a specific module.

 After the last PreDispatch event was emitted, Shopware will call the actual `preDispatch` method of the controller that was figured out by the routing.
 In this case it would be `\Shopware_Controllers_Frontend_Checkout::preDispatch`.
 If the method is not implemented by that controller, the base method of the base controller will be run.

+Before the action itself is called, the event `Shopware_Controllers_MODULE_FRONTEND_CONTROLLER_ACTION`, e.g.
+`Shopware_Controllers_Frontend_Checkout_Cart` is emitted.
+This is a `notifyUntil` event, that means it is possible to replace the action itself with own logic or only replace the action under certain conditions.
+It is also possible to add new actions via this event.
+In this case the event has to return `true` such that the core action method is not executed.
+Otherwise an error would occur since the method is not available.
+If this event on the other hand returns `null` the core action, e.g.
-Now finally the `\Shopware_Controllers_Frontend_Checkout::cartAction` from the example above would be called: From that controller method Shopware will usually call various methods of the business logic and assign variables to the template.
+`\Shopware_Controllers_Frontend_Checkout::cartAction` is executed.
+From that controller method Shopware will usually call various methods of the business logic and assign variables to the template.

 After the actual controller method was run, the `postDispatch` method of the controller will be called, in this case `\Shopware_Controllers_Frontend_Checkout::postDispatch`.
 Again: If the method is not implemented by the controller, the